immich-app/immich/cli/README.md

-A command-line interface for interfacing with Immich
+A command-line interface for interfacing with the self-hosted photo manager [Immich](https://immich.app/).

 # Installing

 To use the cli, run

-    $ npm install @immich/cli´
+    $ npm install @immich/cli

 # Usage